-• My work has appeared in Scientific American, Bloomberg News, the Guardian, Grist, Quartz, Weather.com, High Country News, USA Today and other publications.
-My freelance work has appeared in Popular Mechanics, High Country News, NewWest.net and the New Mexico Business Journal.
+Previously, Bobby covered energy for Climate Central in New York City.
+His work there appeared in Scientific American, the Guardian, Bloomberg News, Grist, Salon, Quartz, Weather.com and other publications.
+His freelance work has appeared in Climate Liability News, Popular Mechanics, NewWest.net, High Country News and the New Mexico Business Journal.

 Bobby spent the first decade of his career covering local government, public lands and environmental issues for newspapers in Colorado and New Mexico, including the Fort Collins Coloradoan, the Grand Junction (Colo.)
 Daily Sentinel, the Glenwood Springs (Colo.)
 Post Independent, the Taos News (Taos, N.M.), the Mountain Mail (Socorro County, N.M.) and the Defensor Chieftain (Socorro, N.M.).